-Element of supply calculation Dwellings Total requirement based on Local Plan 2013-2036 (policy H1) 15,847 Net Completions 2013-2022 5,853 Net Completions 2022-2023 888 Residual requirement 2023-2036 9,106 Annual requirement for remaining 13 years, i.e. 9,106/13 700 Annual requirement for remaining 13 years with 5% buffer (NPPF para 74) 735 Total requirement for 5 years 2023/24-2027/28, i.e. 735 x 5 Hard commitments (strategic sites, i.e. 10 dwellings+) to be delivered 2023-2028 3,324 Soft commitments (strategic sites) subject to S106 to be delivered 2023-2028 225 Local Plan allocations to be delivered 2023-2028 0 Allowance for small site windfalls at 106 per annum 530 Total site-specific supply for 5 years 2023/24-2027/28 4,079
+Element of supply calculation Dwellings Total requirement based on Local Plan 2013-2036 (policy H1) 15,847 Net Completions 2013-2023 6,741 Net Completions 2023-2024 1,021 Residual requirement 2024-2036 8,085 Annual requirement for remaining 12 years, i.e. 8,085/12 674 Annual requirement for remaining 12 years with 5% buffer (NPPF para 74) 707 Total requirement for 5 years 2024/25-2028/29, i.e. 707 x 5 3,537 Hard commitments (strategic sites, i.e. 10 dwellings+) to be delivered 2024-2029 3,589 Soft commitments (strategic sites) subject to S106 to be delivered 2024-2029 225 Local Plan allocations to be delivered 2024-2029 0 Allowance for small site windfalls at 90 per annum 450 Total site-specific supply for 5 years 2024/25-2028/29 4,264

-- The total housing land supply accounting for C3 dwellings only is 5.55 years, i.e. 4,079 (the total supply) divided by 735 (the annual remaining requirement incorporating buffer). - 8.5 This version of the 5-year housing land supply deals only with dwellings within the C3 use class (although it also includes C4 houses in multiple occupation), so excludes consideration of other forms of housing such as student accommodation or residential care.
-These are included within the equivalent calculation under Indicator 12, which is considered the official housing land supply position. - Non-implementation rates are applied to sites which have not yet started in both the Five Year Supply and the Housing Trajectory.
-For sites with planning permission, this is usually 10% unless there is reason to believe otherwise.
-However, a 20% rate is applied to sites with prior approval for office to residential conversion.
-Because this is such a quick and cheap application route, some prior approvals are submitted fairly speculatively and will never be implemented.
-Our records show that, of prior approvals granted up to 31st March 2017, 82.4% were implemented (or replaced by an alternative residential conversion that was then implemented), whilst 17.6% expired and remained in office use.
-A 20% non-implementation rate is therefore applied to office prior approvals.
-For local plan allocations, either 10 or 20% is assumed depending on whether the owner confirmed availability in the most recent Housing and Economic Land Availability Assessment.
+- This version of the 5-year housing land supply is measured against the dwelling provision figure in policy H1 of the Local Plan, which was the adopted housing provision figure for the monitoring period.
+Policy H1 became five years old in November 2024, after the end of the monitoring period.
+A proposed updated policy H1 has been prepared, but the outcome of the standard method will also be relevant for monitoring five year supply in future iterations until such time as a new policy is adopted. - 8.5 The total housing land supply accounting for C3 dwellings only is 6.03 years, i.e. 4,264 (the total supply) divided by 707 (the annual remaining requirement incorporating buffer). - 8.6 This version of the 5-year housing land supply deals only with dwellings within the C3 use class (although it also includes C4 houses in multiple occupation), so excludes consideration of other forms of housing such as student accommodation or residential care.
+These are included within the equivalent calculation under Indicator 12, which is considered the official housing land supply position. - 8.7 Non-implementation rates are applied to sites which have not yet started in both the Five Year Supply and the Housing Trajectory.
+These rates have been revised in the recent version of the Housing and Economic Land Availability Assessment (HELAA) based on past rates of implementation.
+For sites with planning permission or a resolution to grant planning permission, this is 7%.
+Higher rates are applied to plan allocations (36% in the town centre, 42% outside the centre), but none of these constitute part of five year supply.
 The full version of the Housing Trajectory in Appendix III sets out the non-implementation rate that has been applied.